oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   > This is a common case for CSAF 2.0 documents labeled as TLP:RED but actually intended to be TLP:AMBER+STRICT.

   If no TLP label was given, the CSAF 2.0 to CSAF 2.1 converter SHOULD assign `TLP:CLEAR` and output a warning that the default TLP has been set.
+* `/document/publisher/category`: If the value is `other`, the CSAF 2.0 to CSAF 2.1 converter SHOULD output a warning that some parties have been separated into the new value `multiplier`.
+An option to suppress this warning MUST exist.
+In addition, an option SHOULD be provided to set the value to `multiplier`.

 > A tool MAY implement options to convert other Markdown formats to GitHub-flavoured Markdown.